mv-2112/canonical-openstack-docs/how-to/misc/bootstrap-highly-available-juju-controller-on-top-of-a-lxd-cluster.rst

    Would you like stale cached images to be updated automatically? (yes/no) [default=yes]: yes Would you like a YAML "lxd init" preseed to be printed? (yes/no) [default=no]: no

-..
-TODO: Add a link to the Example configuration seciton

 Refer to the `LXD documentation <https://documentation.ubuntu.com/lxd/en/latest/>`_ for detailed description of each of those questions and some examples.

 Create registration tokens